 Medicare Advantage Plans

-Medicare Advantage plans offer benefits that aren’t available through Original Medicare parts A and B. Advantage plans are offered through private insurance companies and can be customized for your own unique needs.
-There are two common types of Medicare Advantage plans, Preferred Provider Organizations (PPOs) and Health Maintenance Organizations (HMOs).
-Other Medicare Advantage plans include Private Fee-for-Service Plans (PFS), Special Needs Plans (SNP), and Medicare Medical Savings Account Plans (MSA) and HMO Point of Service Plans (HMOPOS).
+Medicare Advantage plans may offer additional benefits that may not be available through Medicare Parts A and B. Medicare Advantage plans are offered through private insurance companies and can be customized for your own unique needs.
+There are different types of Medicare Advantage plans: Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service Plans (PFFS), Special Needs Plans (SNP), Medicare Medical Savings Account Plans (MSA) and HMO Point of Service Plans (HMOPOS).

-The important difference between them is where you can get covered treatment.
+One important difference between them is where you can get covered treatment.
 A Preferred Provider Organization has what is commonly referred to as a network of coverage.
 This means that there is a network of preferred facilities and physicians that are pre-approved for coverage with your plan.
 As long as you stay within this network, you will not incur any unexpected costs from covered procedures and examinations.
 The Medicare Advantage Plan you choose can also make a difference in your out-of-pocket costs and have may have different rules for how you get certain services like whether you need a referral to see a specialist.